NYU-CDS-Capstone-Project/Twitter_Health_Monitor/README.md

   - the most-used languages on Twitter inside U.S.
   - the average length of each tweet for each state
   - frequency analysis on hashtag, emoji
+  - from the result of key-word search, analyze the percentage of tweet mentioning food or activity for each state.
 - Baseline Modeling:
   - Topic modeling: Tried NMF and LDA model.
 Tuned different combination of hyperparameters of LDA.
   - Random Forest: Used LDA transformation to extract each tweet's topic probability distribution as features.
 Then constructed the machine learning classifiers.